catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 don't need to, provide a ``fileextension``.
 If you don't, the import tries to find it on its own.
 Besides that, a default opacity for displaying an overlay can be provided, by using the ``defaultopacity`` key word.
+It ranges from zero to one.
 If not provided, it defaults to zero.

 Also, it wouldn't confuse the tool if there is more YAML data in the project file than needed.
 It only uses what is depicted in the sample